-Palm Springs hosting POW/MIA flag-raising ceremony
+Palm Springs hosts POW/MIA flag-raising ceremony in front of city hall

 Allie Anthony